 Philadelphia: The Best Historic Attractions

-Free to Be in Philly, One of the Oldest Cities in the USA
+Free to Be in Philadelphia, One of the Oldest Cities in the USA

 By Christopher Ludgate

-As the Democratic National Convention descends poignantly in the country’s only World Heritage City in late July this year history beckons us all the more to revisit that foundation and walk in the footsteps of those who made it happen, and to celebrate what matters.
+As the Democratic National Convention descended poignantly on the country’s only World Heritage City in late July 2016, history beckoned us all the more to revisit that foundation and walk in the footsteps of those who made it happen and to celebrate what matters.

 In planning an itinerary during the Fourth of July in the City of Brotherly Love, there were a lot of options besides the weeklong Independence Day events for fun exploring just as there are throughout the year.